iabhijith/subnetwork_inference/blogpost.md

 |![KFE_30](figures/KFE_30.png) |![KFE_300](figures/KFE_300.png) |![KFE_1200](figures/KFE_1200.png)|

 ### UCI experiments
+Encouraged by the Snelson 1D experiments, we decided to do some experiments on UCI datasets.
+We have used the same UCI datasets as used by the authors in their experiments.
+The results for wine, wine-gap, kin8nm and kin8nm-gap are reported below.

+We have run the experiments for 5 different seeds and for `n` different splits of the dataset.
+The results for the best split are reported below.

 #### Mean Negative Log Likelihood comparison on Wine dataset
 |Wine | Wine-gap |
 |:-------------------------:|:-------------------------:|